oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/kernel_args_restrict/README.md

 In this tutorial, we will show how to use the `kernel_args_restrict` attribute for your kernel and its effect on performance.
 We show two kernels that perform the same function; one with and one without `[[intel::kernel_args_restrict]]` being applied to it.
 The function of the kernel is simple: copy the contents of one buffer to another.
 We will analyze the effect of the `[[intel::kernel_args_restrict]]` attribute on the kernel's performance by analyzing loop II in the reports and the latency of the kernel on actual hardware.

-## Key Concepts

-* The problem of *pointer aliasing* and its impact on compiler optimizations.
-- The behavior of the `kernel_args_restrict` attribute and when to use it on your kernel.
-- The effect this attribute can have on your kernel's performance on FPGA.

-## Building the `kernel_args_restrict` Tutorial
+## Build the `Kernel Args Restrict` Tutorial

-> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
-> This practice ensures that your compiler, libraries, and tools are ready for development.
+>**Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script in the root of your oneAPI installation every time you open a new terminal window.
+This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`